Eroica-cpp/uwhpsc/notes/homework5.rst

    Some colleagues at other universities have told me it's required reading for their students, so of course I have to assign it too!
    It's pretty light reading.
-   A short quiz will be available on the Canvas page.

      * `<http://www.siam.org/news/news.php?id=2064>`_
      * `some related links  <http://faculty.washington.edu/rjl/pubs/topten/index.html>`_

+   After reading it, take the Homework 5 quiz avaiable from the Canvas page.

 #.
 The IPython notebook `$UWHPSC/codes/homework5/notebook/quadrature2.ipynb`
    is an improved version of the notebook from the last homework.
 Some of